 Context switching happens more frequently when teams face long wait times or delays.
 To minimize context switching, teams should enable fast feedback through automated and self-service workflows when possible.

-Continuous integration and continuous deployment means code is less likely to grow stale on branches or induce time-consuming merge conflicts, all while providing fast feedback to developers.
+Continuous integration and continuous deployment prevent code from becoming stale on branches or inducing time-consuming merge conflicts, all while providing fast feedback to developers.
 Automated testing and automated test data management helps teams fix issues in a matter of hours, rather than days or weeks.

-Moreover, self-service tooling prevents both Dev and Ops from context switching: developers don’t need to file requests or message team members to get what they need, and operations teams don't need to find time in their schedule to provision it.
+Moreover, self-service tooling prevents both Dev and Ops teams from context switching by eliminating handoffs: developers don’t need to file requests or message team members to get what they need, and operations teams don't need to find time in their schedule to provision it.

 According to The DevOps Handbook, “the improvement of daily work is more important than daily work itself.”
-Dedicating time, resources, and manpower to reduce context switching and enable the fast flow of work will set a strong foundation for organizational success.
+Dedicating time, resources, and manpower to reduce context switching and enable the fast flow of work sets a strong foundation for organizational success.